The black hole at the center of the Milky Way is unpredictable and chaotic

 Established in 1958, the National Aeronautics and Space Administration (NASA) is an independent agency of the United States Federal Government that succeeded the National Advisory Committee for Aeronautics (NACA).
 It is responsible for the civilian space program, as well as aeronautics and aerospace research.
 It’s vision is “To discover and expand knowledge for the benefit of humanity.”

 “> NASANeil Gehrells Swift Observatory, an Earth-orbiting satellite dedicated to detecting gamma ray bursts.
 The Swift Observatory has been observing gamma rays from the black hole since 2006.
 Analysis of the data showed high levels of activity from 2006 to 2008, with a sharp decline in activity over the next four years.
-After 2012, the frequency of eruptions increased again – researchers have struggled to discern the pattern.
+After 2012, the frequency of eruptions increased once more – researchers have struggled to discern the pattern.

 Over the next few years, the team of astronomers hopes to gather enough data to be able to rule out whether the differences in the flares of Sagittarius A* are caused by passing gas clouds or stars, or something else.
 They may explain the irregular activity observed.
 From the central black hole of our galaxy.